-- We're proud to be able to support tens of thousands of people across England by providing affordable housing and care to help people live independently. - Everything starts at home, and we are privileged to be able to do work which makes a real difference to the lives of people in our communities.
-Everything we do is about people - whether that's providing a good quality, safe home or providing care which helps someone to live an independent life. - Our colleagues and board and committee members live and breathe this social purpose.
+We're proud to be able to support tens of thousands of people across England by providing affordable housing and care to help people live independently.

+Everything starts at home, and we are privileged to be able to do work which makes a real difference to the lives of people in our communities.
+Everything we do is about people - whether that's providing a good quality, safe home or providing care which helps someone to live an independent life.

+We live and breathe this social purpose.

-2. Overview
+2. Introduction

 - We know some of our customers will have vulnerabilities which may impact how they are able to manage their home, tenancy or engage with their community.
-And we recognise customers can become vulnerable for many different reasons during their tenancy and may need more help from us to support their needs. - In the current climate we're also aware many people continue to suffer the long-term impacts of Covid by feeling isolated and suffering from poor mental health which may make them feel vulnerable.
-And low-income households are becoming more vulnerable as they deal with the stress of trying to manage their finances against a backdrop of increasing basic living costs and cuts to Universal Credit.
-For many, this pressure and worry will also have a damaging effect on their resilience levels and general health and wellbeing.

-As part of our Simpler, Stronger, Better business strategy; we are committed to ensuring tenancy sustainment sits at the heart of our customer offer.
+And we recognise customers can become vulnerable for many different reasons during their tenancy and may need more help from us to support their needs. - We also recognise that low-income households are becoming more vulnerable as they deal with the stress of trying to manage their finances against a backdrop of increasing basic living costs and cuts to Universal Credit.
+For many, this pressure and worry will also have a damaging effect on their resilience levels and general health and wellbeing. - As part of our Simpler, Stronger, Better business strategy; we are committed to ensuring tenancy sustainment sits at the heart of our customer offer.
 Our aim is to prevent a tenancy from coming to a premature end by providing the necessary information, advice and targeted support to those customers who need it most.
 This will be underpinned by a review of the quality of customer data we hold, the creation of a tenancy sustainment fund and extending our range of resources to support customers with the greatest need.
 Alongside this we are also refreshing our community investment strategy to focus on our communities and localities and strengthen our locality model.

-- We always aim to respond flexibly to customers who are vulnerable and we have already invested in our own in-house tenancy support services to provide enhanced support for those customers who need additional help to manage and sustain their tenancies.
-Our costof-living hub has also been developed to provide information and signpost customers to a wide range of support and assistance available including financial, mental health and job seeking. - We know there is more we can do, and this policy helps to ensure we are fair, clear, and consistent in our approach to vulnerabilities.
+- We always aim to respond flexibly to customers who are vulnerable, and we have already invested in our own in-house tenancy support services to provide enhanced support for those customers who need additional help to manage and sustain their tenancies.
+Our cost-of-living hub has also been developed to provide information and signpost customers to a wide range of support and assistance available including financial, mental health and job seeking. - We know there is more we can do, and this policy helps to ensure we are fair, clear, and consistent in our approach to vulnerabilities. - The aim of this policy is to establish a framework and set of objectives to ensure we take a more consistent approach in how we understand and support customers and future customers who are vulnerable.